 How do I list my catamaran for sale on this website?

-- Follow the directions on our boat listing page to list your catamaran.
+- Follow the directions on our catamaran listing page to list your catamaran.

 How do I know if the boat is still available?